Welcome to our playbook.

 We look for members who truly believe in the importance of our mission and in working under our values.
 That said, there are several perks available to our rookies and official members, some of which are quite exclusive to our society.

 Three important transitions happen at the end of each semester, no later than the weekend before finals.

-vetting of the noobs, the current board comes together to vet rookies to become official members of our society.
-The decision is determined by the majority of present directors.
+vetting of the rookies, the current board comes together to vet rookies to become official members of our society.
+The decision is determined by a majority vote by the current directors.
 Memberships can be denied or deferred, for instance, for rookies who didn’t yet demonstrate commitment or ability to work effectively with others.

 tapping of the board, the current board chooses members from outside of the board to become directors.
+Forms are sent out through which members can express their interest in the position and/or anonymously nominate other members.
 During deliberation, directors who have worked with each of these members make the case for their experience.
-The result is determined by the majority of present directors.
+The result is determined by a majority vote by the present directors.
 Members tapped may deny the offer to become directors.

 petition of the chairs, members of the newly elected board get together to choose the new chairs.
 Directors who are petitioning for a chair should make the case for their relevant skills and experience, and show a vision and commitment to the society.
 Deliberations end only when an absolute majority of the members present support each association in a bijective mapping of chairs to directors.
 This may take several hours.

 Directors can be reelected for the same chair once.
 Indeed, good chairs should stay for a year.
 Seniors and rising seniors can’t run nor vote.

 We rely on a handful of tools in order to work effectively.

 Our board on Trello is our single source of truth.
 We use it to plan, delegate and follow up on all of our tasks.
 Each team owns a column in our board where they keep their own cards.
 Team leads must make sure that their columns reflect the current state of the team and that the members are updating them on a daily basis.

 Here are some best practices that we follow: